zhanglynz/sampling_b/docs/sampling.md

 \pi = \frac{n}{N}=\frac{3}{10}.
 $$

-In our example, while simple random sampling results in 120 possible samples of size 3, systematic sample can result in only 10 possible samples of size.
+In our example, while simple random sampling results in 120 possible samples of size 3, systematic sample can result in only 10 possible samples of size 3.
 Judged by **Randomization principle**, systematic sampling is worse than simple random sampling.
 However, systematic sampling is often used by practitioners because of its simplicity.

 ### Probability proportional to size